OpenWaterFoundation/owf-data-co-counties/README.md

 * **County_Basin_Relate** worksheet lists the counties that are contained in more than one basin.
 This worksheet is organized so that each basin within a county is its own record.
 Therefore, the same county may be listed in more than one row and be associated with a different basin.
 This will allow for the establishment of one-to-many relationships when linking to and processing other datasets.

-* **Basin** worksheet is simply a list of the Interbasin Compact Committee (IBCC) river basins in Colorado.
+* **IBCC_Basin** worksheet is simply a list of the Interbasin Compact Committee (IBCC) river basins in Colorado.
 It is used to fill in basin data in other worksheets to ensure data consistency, i.e., no grammatical errors when typing in a basin name.

 * **ChangeLog** worksheet indicates any changes made to the dataset, the date they occurred and who made the changes.

 * **Metadata_County** worksheet serves as the metadata for data columns in the **County** worksheet.

+### Colorado-Counties.csv Contents ###

+This file is the **County** worksheet saved in csv format.
+To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
+Instead, import the file into a blank Excel file.

+### County_Basin_Relate.csv Contents ###

+This file is the **County_Basin_Relate** worksheet saved in csv format.
+To use this file, **do not** first open in Excel, because IDs that contain leading zeroes will not show those zeroes.
+Instead, import the file into a blank Excel file.

 ## Attribution ##